snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 <h2 id="upgrading">6.
 Upgrading</h2>

+R106 Acropolis is slightly unusual in being a simultaneous release for the Snowplow batch and real-time pipelines.

+This upgrading section is broken down as follows:

+1. Batch pipeline upgrade instructions
+2. Real-time pipeline upgrade instructions
+3. Full example for the new PII Enrichment configuration

+Please make sure to read section 3 alongside either section 1 or 2.

+<h3>Batch pipeline upgrade instructions</h3>

-For batch pipeline users you can upgrade by updating your EmrEtlRunner configuration to the following:
+To upgrade, update your EmrEtlRunner configuration to the following:

 {% highlight yaml %}
 enrich: